 While not great, the situation doesn’t appear dire with regards to having a fishery most years.

-And for most of these years, an ER ceiling of 23% was used vs the 20% we now have in the agreed upon Management plan set in place in 2022.
-Which is why that 20% number is really important to keep thinking about as you walk through this.
+For most of these years, an ER ceiling of 23% was used vs the 20% we now have in the agreed-upon Management plan set in place in 2022.
+This is why that 20% number is really important to keep thinking about as you walk through this.

 Now take a look at the Snoqualmie River fall chinook situation…